Create a Library of custom Exercises, with your own demo videos.

 3. Use the dropdown pictures above to switch between 'All Exercises,' and 'My Exercises.'

 Note: The Exercise Library includes all TrainHeroic Exercises, along with any custom Exercises that you've added to your Library.
-The TrainHeroic Library is shared with all coaches, however your personal Exercises are private.
+The TrainHeroic Library is shared with all coaches, however your personal Exercises are only accessible for coaching from your account.

 4. Select Create Exercise on the right-hand side of the page to create a custom Exercise